 Propagation of Hornwort

 The propagative means of the Hornwort is by vegetative fragmentation, this is a common method for invasive plant species.
 In this process, a part of the parent plant is separated from the plant and it grows into a new independent plant.
-Also, the main stem grows multiple side shoots or buds that may detach, plunge into the tank water and growth continues.
+Also, the main stem grows multiple side shoots or buds that may detach, and plunge into the tank water and growth continues.

 However, if you want to propagate Hornwort in the aquarium – cut off the stems and let them float on the water surface.
 Stems from regular trimmings can be used for this purpose.
 After some time, these stems will grow and develop into a new plant.